mendesLet/RoboCodeX_code/README.md

 Please refer to [grasp_detection](grasp_detection/README.md) package for more details.

-## Build grounding models pacakge in a separate workspace
+## Build grounding models package in a separate workspace

 TODO: move the grounding model to a separate ros package.